Gulf buyers eye future purchases of Lockheed's F-35 jet

 The possibility that the F-35 aircraft might become available could explain why Gulf countries are taking their time with decisions on purchases of other fighters, the source said.

-Heidi Grant, deputy assistant secretary of the U.S. Air Force for international programs, said Gulf buyers were focused on buying more fourth-generation jets but were clearly interested in the F-35 - a so-called “fifth-generation” warplane designed to be nearly invisible to enemy radar.
+Heidi Grant, U.S. deputy assistant secretary of the Air Force for international programs, said Gulf buyers were focused on buying additional fourth-generation jets but were clearly interested in the F-35 - a so-called “fifth-generation” warplane that is designed to be nearly invisible to enemy radar.

 “They’re just asking me to monitor it, and when it becomes available let (them) know,” Grant told Reuters in an interview.
 “They understand that we haven’t made a policy decision to open up in this region right now.”